Acupuncture body points on the torso include the

-From this you'll realise that Yang channels travel downwards from hands to head and head to feet.
-Yin channels go upwards, from feet to head and head to hands.
+From this you’ll realise that Yang channels travel downwards from hands to head and head to feet.
+Yin channels go upwards, from feet to body and body to hands.

 So the channels take Yang energy downwards from above, and the Yin channels raise Yin energy upwards from below.
 That way, the Yin and Yang energies balance one another.

 Click here for more on Yin and Yang.

 All the channels either traverse or start or finish on the body, the torso.